makersacademy/bowling-challenge-ruby/README.md

 Bowling Challenge in Ruby
 =================

 * This is the weekend challenge for week 5 of Makers Academy.
-All weekend challenges are meant to be completed
 * This is the logic written for a bowling scorecard.
 This project was written in Ruby and is meant to be translated to a different language on a futre challenge.
 * The project doesn't have an interface just yet, but you can interact with it by running IRB.